Across the rec

 You'll find our current, self-built compost containers in the corner between the Kitchener Road and Somerset Road entrances, behind the dead hedge.
 To date we've used these mainly to collect and break down fallen leaves.
 A recent visit to the experts at Aldermoor Community Farm confirmed we're on the right track here, while providing useful tips for future, such as layering leaves with limited amounts of grass cuttings.

 In a few weeks' time, we should take delivery of a new set of lidded bins, bought as part of a recent grant from West Solent Solar Co-operative.
 With more efficient heat conservation, the new bins will allow us to take a wider wariety of green waste.
+We've also just taken delivery of a bowser (a big water container on wheels), again funded by West Solent Solar.
+This will make watering the plants and trees furthest from the water tap much more efficient, and help avoid the losses from drought that the Rec suffered last summer.

 If you have questions or would like more information about joining this wonderful team, please get in touch through info.friendsofportswoodrec@gmail.com , and we'll pass your message on to our gardening co-ordinator.